noellerobbins/ps-2-starter/exercise-3/README.md

 2. Following a mobile-first approach, the "default" styling will be for extra-small screens.

-    - The `body` should have `.5rem` of space around its content.
-The background should be a nice blue (`#93b8d7`), and the text content `white`.
+    - The `body` should have `.5rem` of space _around_ its content.
+The background should be a nice blue (`#93b8d7`), and the text color should be `white`.

-    - The "navigation" icon links (top-right corner) should also be `white` and increased in size to `2.5rem`.
-Add `.5em` of space between each one (the space is measured in `em` so it wil adjust with the icon sizes!). _Hints: don't change the font size of the `.fa` element directly, and don't put margins on both sides_.
+    - The all **links** inside of the `nav` element should be `white` and increased in size to `2.5rem`.
+Add `.5em` of margin-right to each one. (the space is measured in `em` so it wil adjust with the icon sizes!).

-        Additionally, the "social media" links should **not** be shown at this screen size. _Hint_: use the `display` property.
+    - Additionally, the "social media" links should **not** be shown at this screen size. _Hint_: use the `display` property on the `social-links` element.

-    - The page's text main content should be _centered_.
+    - The page's `main` content should have it's text aligned to the _center_.
 It should use the included `Kaushan Script` font family, with a fallback to the generic `fantasy` family if that isn't available (on my computer, this default is [Papyrus](https://www.fastcodesign.com/3055865/meet-the-man-who-created-papyrus-the-worlds-other-most-hated-font).
 You're welcome.)

-        The first line (top-level heading) should have a font-size of `4rem`, and the second line should have a font-size of `2rem`.
-The second line should have a `2em` margin above it.

-        The main content should have have a margin above it equal to `23` percent of the [viewport height](https://developer.mozilla.org/en-US/docs/Web/CSS/length#Viewport-percentage_lengths).
+	- The main content should also have have a margin above it equal to `23` percent of the [viewport height](https://developer.mozilla.org/en-US/docs/Web/CSS/length#Viewport-percentage_lengths).
 This is an example of using CSS units to allow the the text to stay more or less vertically centered as the device size changes.
 Note that a Flexbox would be a more robust approach to centering content vertically.

+	- The first line (top-level heading) should have a font-size of `4rem`, and the second line should have a font-size of `2rem`.
+The second line should have a `2em` margin above it.

     - The footer (an image credit) should **not** be displayed, since there is no image!

-The following test should now pass:
+All of the following test should now pass:

-> _on extra-small width screens_
+> _2. The default mobile-first styles are properly applied_

 3. Add a _media query_ so that the styling changes on devices with a screen width of **`598px` or greater**.
 You can test your changes by resizing the browser window or using the [device toolbar](https://developers.google.com/web/tools/chrome-devtools/device-mode/emulate-mobile-viewports) in the Chrome developer tools.

-    - At this size, the "hamburger menu" icon should disappear, and the social media links should be shown instead. _Hint:_ again, use the `display` property!
+    - At this size, the "hamburger menu" icon should disappear, and the social media links should be shown instead. _Hint:_ again, use the `display` property (and set it to `block`)!

-The following test should now pass:
+The following tests should now all pass:

-> _on small width screens_
+> _3. Media queries for small sized screens (598px or greater)"_

 4. Add another _media query_ so that the styling changes on devices with a screen width of **`768px` or greater**.